logicalclocks/logicalclocks.github.io/docs/setup_installation/common/dashboard.md

 </p>

 ### Manage the services in the services tab
-The services tab shows which services ports are open to the internet on your cluster.
+The services tab shows which service ports are open to the internet on your cluster.
 More details can be found in the [services documentation](./services.md).

 <p align="center">
   <figure>